 Ingredients

-- 12 baby yellow or red potatoes
+- 12 baby potatoes, yellow or red

-- 1 tablespoon salt, , plus additional to taste
+- 1 tablespoon salt, plus additional to taste

-- olive oil, , as needed
+- extra virgin olive oil, as needed

-- fresh ground black pepper, to taste
+- freshly ground black pepper, to taste

-- 1/4 cup grated or shaved Parmesan cheese
+- ¼ cup grated Parmesan cheese

 Instructions

-- Meanwhile, preheat oven to 450 degrees F and coat a large rimmed baking sheet with non-stick cooking spray.
-Drain and transfer potatoes to prepared baking sheet, about 1-inch apart.
-Use a potato masher or the flat bottom of a clean glass to smash potatoes down lightly, keeping intact.
+- Meanwhile, preheat oven to 450 degrees F and coat a large rimmed baking sheet with nonstick cooking spray.
+Drain and transfer potatoes to the prepared baking sheet, about 1-inch apart.
+Use a potato masher or the flat bottom of a clean glass to smash the potatoes down lightly, spreading them out but keeping them intact.
 Sprinkle with a little salt and pepper, drizzle with olive oil, sprinkle with Parmesan, and sprinkle with a little thyme or rosemary.
-Roast in preheated oven for 20 to 25 minutes until browned and crispy.

 Notes